newrelic/node-mitm-server/README.md

  * req: the request object
  * res: the response object
  * secure: a boolean which indicates if the request was made using https

+### instance methods

+#### `listen(port)`
+  call once with the port the proxy should be listening on.
+If port is passed in options object during server construction, the constructor will call listen, and this method should not be called again.

+  * port (required): an unused port, some ports (eg. 80) will require elevated privalages.
+Passing 0 will assign a random unused port.

 ### instance events